 Yes.
 If you have a router, our unit can plug directly into it.
 Your desktop or laptop computer then accesses the Internet using the router.

 All wireless services come with unlimited data usage.
-Satellite services do come with data caps.
+Some of our Beacon LTE areas come with data caps.

 Yes, our wireless service does support online gaming.
 During peak usage, bad weather, etc there can be moments of slower performance.
 However, we’re constantly upgrading the network to increase both capacity and performance.